 ... as more peasants were forced to become partial workers they were all less and less able to draw on the product of the dying communal forms of production in the Reserves because not only was that product diminishing even in absolute terms but it was also becoming increasingly unequally distributed and therefore decreasingly available to wage labourers.
 Furthermore, effective links between those in the Reserves and the peasants having to work for even longer periods in the cities, began to break down.
-This meant a further limitation on the extent to which what precapitalist product there was from the Reserves could serve to supplement the wages paid out in the cities.15 extractive industries, was threatening to become counter-productive.
-For the industrialisation and proletarianisation of the black people, together with the chafing limitations set on the development of the rural reserves, had to find expression in mass struggles of the oppressed classes against the system of oppression.16 Moreover this whole question should be seen in conjunction with the above analysis of the contradictions among the various fractions of the ruling class.
+This meant a further limitation on the extent to which what pre-capitalist product there was from the Reserves could serve to supplement the wages paid out in the cities.

+In short, the rapid industrialisation of South Africa since the mid-1920s was beginning to erode the basis for the supply of cheap black labour.
+The reserve strategy, which had suited the early phases of development of the extractive industries, was threatening to become counter-productive.
+For the industrialisation and proletarianisation of the black people, together with the chafing limitations set on the development of the rural reserves, had to find expression in mass struggles of the oppressed classes against the system of oppression.
+Moreover this whole question should be seen in conjunction with the above analysis of the contradictions among the various fractions of the ruling class.
 Latterly the reserve and migrant labour systems, with their concomitant superstructure of an army of bureaucrats, pass laws, prisons and police, did not directly benefit the growing secondary and tertiary industries.
-Therefore these sectors of capital (together with the exploited classes themselves) were in fact defraying part of the costs of the reserve system for the benefit of mining and agriculture.17 Thus the political representatives of these sectors (the liberals) tended to call for the dismantling of the migrant labour system and for the development of the depressed Reserve areas.
+Therefore these sectors of capital (together with the exploited classes themselves) were in fact defraying part of the costs of the reserve system for the benefit of mining and agriculture.
+16 Thus the political representatives of these sectors (the liberals) tended to call for the dismantling of the migrant labour system and for the development of the depressed Reserve areas.
 Their political strategy consisted of an attempt to harness the growing working class consciousness and African nationalist movement to the free enterprise system.